For musicians, this word contains two rather alarming terms:

-What bothered me most was the lack of sleep: sleeping through the night had not been possible for a long time, the quality of sleep was a bit reminiscent of the light sleep when there is a baby or toddler in the house.
+What bothered me most was the lack of sleep: sleeping through the night had not been possible for a long time, the quality of sleep was a bit reminiscent of the light sleep when a baby or toddler is in the house.
 As a result, I had trouble not falling asleep during meetings at the university.
-At student concerts, I was struck by leaden tiredness as soon as the hall lights were extinguished (no, that was not because of the students!).
+At student concerts, I was struck by leaden tiredness as soon as the hall lights went out (no, that was not because of the students!).
 As Kundry, I once dozed off on the „Blumenhügel“ during the Good Friday performance in Mannheim and woke up just before I had to call my Parsifal.

-My voice continued normally at first, even when my period gradually stopped and was capable of roles I had never dared to dream of: Foreign Princess, Kundry, Sieglinde, Wozzeck-Marie, and Isolde… I was happy that I had waited with these heavy roles and that they fell to me now when I still sounded fresh.
+My voice continued to function normally at first, even when my period gradually stopped.
+I was capable of tackling roles I had never dared to dream of: Foreign Princess, Kundry, Sieglinde, Wozzeck-Marie, and Isolde… I was happy that I had waited with these heavy roles and that they fell to me now when I still sounded fresh.

 So, that was my story.

 Yours will be different, and your colleagues‘ story will be different again – just as women’s birth experiences differ.
 As every woman has dissimilar experiences with their periods, the path to and through menopause is unlike for everyone.

 If you are severely affected, you probably won’t be able to manage without hormones at some point if you want to continue singing.
 Oestrogen keeps the vocal folds supple.